DrJacobHolden/TAT/README.md

 If you wish to modify the source and run, you may do so using Maven.
 Simply load the source code as a Maven project into Eclipse or IntelliJ and modify as to your desires.

 ## Licensing
 TAT is an open-source software provided as-is.
 Continued support is not guaranteed.
-It is distributed freely under the Apache license.
+It is distributed freely under the Apache Version 2 license.